-Potential impacts of the physical environment on the development, such as changes in the permafrost regime, other climate change impacts, seismic events, and extreme precipitation or flood events must be considered in each of the applicable items of Section 3.2.
+Potential impacts of the physical environment on the development, such as changes in the permafrost regime, other climate change impacts, seismic events, geological instability, and extreme precipitation or flood events must be considered in each of the applicable items of these Terms of Reference.
 These issues are of particular importance in this development context where they relate to water management and geotechnical stability.
 Any changes or modifications to the Prairie Creek Mine plan as a result of potential impacts of the environment should be noted in the relevant sections.